The UK Self assessment can be daunting but worry not. This guide will bring clarity to your online tax returns as a freelancer.

 You must register with HMRC as self-employed and complete a self-assessment tax return.

-So for example – 6th April 2019 to 5th April 2020 is the current tax year at the time of writing this article.
+6th April 2020–5th April is the current tax year at the time of writing this article.

-It is requested that you register before the October after the end of the tax year.
+It is requested that you register before October, after the end of the tax year.
 So to make it simple – If you start freelancing online after April 2020, then you should register with HMRC by October 2021.

-When should I submit the tax form after registering?
+When should I submit the online tax form after registering?

-Spending a few hours once a month to log all income is well worth the time and energy.
+Yes!
+Spending a few hours once a month to log all income, is well worth the time and energy.
 When working remotely you may get paid in different currencies; Remember to convert it to pounds.

 What Counts as Tax Deductible Expenses?

 As a general rule, you’re only allowed to claim 100% of the cost for items or services you’ve bought ‘wholly and exclusively in relation to your job.
 HMRC will allow you to claim a range of expenses pertaining to office supplies, including: